 On completion of this programme learners will equipped to effectively carry out a range of office functions within any business organisation.

-There is also the option of further education or training in such areas as digital marketing, web authoring, accountancy, business studies or progress to the level 6 Administration course in North Connaught College.
+There is also the option of further education or training in such areas as digital marketing, social media for business, web authoring, accountancy, business studies or progress to the Level 6 Advanced Administration (incl.
+Payroll & Bookkeeping) course in North Connaught College of Further Education.

 Education: No formal education or qualifications are required although applicants may have participated in primary and secondary education.
 Applicants will be expected to demonstrate a standard of knowledge, skill and competence equivalent to NFQ Level 4 when accessing this programme.